Skip to main content

 What’s Covered:

 Boston University sits on the Charles River in Boston, Massachusetts.
-The University takes pride in creating an environment where students are simultaneously part of a college community and a large urban scene.
+The University takes pride in creating an environment where students are both part of a college community and a large urban scene.
 With outstanding academics and a diverse range of extracurricular activities, BU has a lot to offer college students.

 Overview of Boston University Admissions